 Or will it be: (2) "I have equipped x number of persons to become functioning parts of the body of Christ while preaching, spending time with people, holding funerals and weddings and dedicating babies."

-This second answer would seem to be a far more satisfying summary of a life given to pastoral ministry.
+This second answer would seem to be a far more satisfying (and biblical) summary of a life given to pastoral ministry.
 I think that's what I'll aim for.

-What does a holiness minister do?
-He or she equips.
+So, in a very brief statement, what does a minister do?
+Well, he or she equips.

-Paul further develops his concept of the ministry by saying that the equipping of the Christians issues in something further.
-In Epbesians 4:13, he talked about attaing both unity and maturity, a maturity measured by nothing less than "the whole measure of the fullness of Christ."
-By equipping members of a congregation for their service in the body of Christ. the minister enables them to attain Christian maturity of which Paul speaks.
+Paul further develops his concept of the ministry by saying that the equipping of the Christians results in something further.
+In Ephesians 4:13, he talked about attaining both unity and maturity, a maturity measured by nothing less than "the whole measure of the fullness of Christ."
+By equipping members of a congregation for their service in the body of Christ. the minister enables them to attain the Christian maturity of which Paul speaks.
 The equipping and maturation process is no less related in the spiritual realm than they are in the physical realm.
 That is, part of individuals taking their proper place in the world includes growing up.

 When Paul talks about persons achieving maturity and becoming like Christ, he is talking about something that happens to believers.
-Maturity in believers must include what Paul also takes about in Romans 12:1-2.ú Maturation can mean no less than coming to know the cleansing of the heart and the filling of the Holy Spirit.
-Part of the task of the holiness minister is to help create a climate in which the Holy Spirit can speak to believers about heart holiness and to help believers understand what the Bible has to say about it
+Maturity in believers must include what Paul also takes about in Romans 12:1-2.
+Maturation can mean no less than coming to know the cleansing of the heart and the filling of the Holy Spirit.
+Part of the task of the holiness minister is to help create a climate in which the Holy Spirit can speak to believers about heart holiness.

-Sanctification is the enablement of becoming all that God has created me to be.
-And, unless I've experienced the fullness of the Holy Spirit in my life and am continuing to grow in that sanctifying life, I have not achieved mature maturiyy nor am I on the way to doing so.
+Sanctification enables us to become all that God has created us to be.
+And, unless I've experienced the fullness of the Holy Spirit in my life and am continuing to grow in that sanctified life, I have not achieved real maturity nor am I on the way to doing so.
 And if we find that our converts are ill-equipped for being in the body perhaps it is because they have not gone on into the fullness of the Holy Spirit with His cleansing and empowering work.
 They have not achieved maturity.

-There is one symptom often prevelant among baby Christi ns and immature bodies of Christ.
+There is one symptom often prevalent among baby Christians and immature bodies of Christ.
 Let's call it "vulture-itis."
-We are a bunch of rumor-mongers and the list we often have of the latest dirt on our fellow belivevers and the things wrong with the church would make a book that probably would be a best seller at district assemblies.
+We are a bunch of rumor-mongers and the stories we know of the latest dirt on our fellow believers and the things wrong with the church would make a book that probably would be a best seller at district assemblies.

 Pastors who are serious about fulfilling their call will find themselves helping equip the saints and leading the believers on to maturity in Jesus Christ -- a maturity that rises far above petty rumor-mongering.
 Growing quite naturally out of these two responsibilities is a third that Paul gives.

 What else does a pastor do?
-Well, a holiness minister 1eads.
+Well, a minister of the Gospel leads a church.
 Listen to Paul's admonition in Ephesians 4:14: "We are no longer to be children tossed by the waves and whirled about by every fresh gust of teaching, dupes of crafty rogues and their deceitful schemes."

 Paul was writing these words as he sat in a prison.
 He had already made some trips which included time onboard a ship.
 Here, when Paul uses a nautical metaphor of gusty winds tossing boats around, we're reminded of his time spent at sea.

-The call to the holiness minister is for stable leadership so that people casn be lead away from childish susceptibility and self-centeredness.
+The call to the minister is for stable leadership so that people can be led away from childish susceptibility and self-centeredness.

-The holiness minister must lead church members beyond petty minor issues and skirmishes and deal with the truly important matters.
+The minister must lead church members beyond petty minor issues and skirmishes and deal with truly important matters.

-Giving this kind of leadership to a congregation takes constant study, reflection and on the part of the minister.
-Stability does not mean fossilization for fossilization easily leads to Pharisaism.
+Giving this kind of leadership to a congregation takes constant study, reflection, and prayer on the part of the minister.
+Stability does not mean fossilization; Fossilization can lead to Pharisaism.
 A hand on the tiller does not mean coming to a standstill and dropping anchor.

-The young minister must realize that Biblical study and theological exploration does not stop with graduation.
-Twenty or thirty years from now the holiness minister must be able to deal intelligently with the issues of that time period --and not still be dredging around in what we face today.
+The young minister must realize that Biblical study and theological exploration do not stop with graduation from Bible colleg or even seminary.
+Twenty or thirty years later, the minister must be able to deal intelligently with the issues of that time period rather than being caught in an endless loop of battling the issues of previous decades.

-Nazarene General Superintendent J. B. Chapman said "Only an educated ministry can conserve and spread the Wesleyan message of holiness."
-His words mean we must be conscious that effective chuch leadership requires more than a warm heart.
+Years ago, Nazarene General Superintendent J. B. Chapman said "Only an educated ministry can conserve and spread the Wesleyan message of holiness."
+His words mean we must be conscious that effective church leadership requires more than a warm heart.
 It also takes a clear head.

-What does a holiness minister do?
-To summarize Paul, the answer is: Equips.
-Points to the sanctifying Holy Spirit.
-Leads.
+What does a minister in the holiness tradition do?
+To summarize the Apostle Paul, the answer is: 1.
+Equips.
+2, Points to the sanctifying Holy Spirit.
+3. Leads.